-Raphael Appignanesi graduated with a First-Class Honours BA in Illustration (awarded Best Student in Narration) from Sir John Cass, Metropolitan University, London, 2013 and gained an MA in Printmaking from the Royal College of Art, 2018.
-He has served as studio assistant to internationally renowned artists in Rome, Naples and London.
+Raphael Appignanesi graduated with a First-Class Honours BA in Illustration (awarded Best Student in Narration and Illustration) from Sir John Cass, Metropolitan University, London (2013) and gained an MA in Printmaking from the Royal College of Art (2018).

 “I work in the areas of symbolism, mythology and dreams.
 Mythology and dreams are two sides of the same coin and for me the remaining psychology in modern times relevant to the communication of unconscious realities hidden below the surface of everyday life.
 These unrecognized symbolic states act like a deep undercurrent of gravity influencing us collectively.
 Psychoanalysis understood our primitive connection to myth but which also occurs in ecology, where the interconnectedness of all things in nature is an absolute condition of the earth’s survival.